Who we are

 But we are nothing without you

 We cannot fight this battle alone.
-Support our work by a donation, and we will continue striving towards a world with no plastic pollution
+Support our work with a donation, and we will continue striving towards a world with no plastic pollution.

 Vision and mission